 Morning sickness, night hunger, disturbed sleep, body changes, ultimate tiredness, swollen feet, emotional extremes, palpitations and so on.
 These whole bunch of experiences were spanking new.

-All pregnancy days were not alike.
+Story of my pregnancy from day one has been a remarkable journey.
 Some days were tough, some were easy and some were just another day.

 Each day when I glanced at mirror, I could not actually appreciate that I was carrying a baby, till one day I woke up with tiny adorable kicks.
 Just as if someone is saying, “ knock knock, I am here.”
 That was the day when I went about counting days.

 Around term, as we were edging nearer to parenthood, it was too hard to mute my mind.
 A chain of thoughts would ferry me to a whole new world.
 Soon the due day landed.
 It is beyond words to express those pre-delivery feelings.